mturchik/wayward-jeeves/README.md

 # wayward-jeeves
-Does things for me or makes things easier
+Does things or makes things easier